anagloriagalvez/trajectory-interpolation-blender-addon/README.md

 The Add-On was created for Blender 2.8.0, but still works with more recent Blender versions, like 3.0.0.

-Authors:
-Ana Gloria Galvez Mellado
+Authors: Ana Gloria Galvez Mellado, Darío Rodríguez Hernández, Guillem Barcelò Orts, Bekzat Mukhamedali
-Darío Rodríguez Hernández
-Guillem Barcelò Orts
-Bekzat Mukhamedali